-- (ii) The Air Pollution Control Officer may prohibit the combustion of waste oils containing chemicals or materials not listed in Table A of this section if he determines that combustion of such fuel may present an unreasonable risk to public health or welfare. - (de) Permitting requirements - (i) No person may construct or modify any fuel burning equipment with a maximum operating heat input rate equal to or greater than 500,00010 million BTU's per hour in which usedwaste oil is to be burned if used oil is to be burned in amounts of 5,000 gallons per year facility wide or more until all requirements of this section have been met and a permit has been issued in accordance with Section 5-501 of these regulations. - (i)(ii) Any person who constructs or modifies such fuel burning equipment with a maximum operating heat input rate of between greater than 500,000 BTU's per hour in which $\underline{used\ oil\ is\ to\ be\ burned\ and\ at\ a\ facility\ in\ \overline{which\ used}}$ oil is to be burned in amounts less than 5,000 gallons per year facility wide and 10 million BTU's per hour shall provide written notice to the Air Pollution Control Officer of such activity prior to the date of initial burning of usedwaste oils.
-Such notice shall include: the type of fuel burning equipment that will be used to combust the used oil, the maximum rated heat input capacity of such fuel burning equipment, the anticipated quantity of used oil to be burned in each device at the facility each year, the type(s) and source(s) of $used\ oil(s)$ to be burned, the results of analyses representative of the $used\ oil(s)$ to be burned that includes all constituents and properties listed in Table A of this section, and a statement that the person will comply with the requirements of this section. - (ef) Exceptions to usedwaste oil constituent and property-and constituent limitations
+- (d) Permitting requirements - (i) No person may construct or modify any fuel burning equipment with a maximum operating heat input rate greater than 500,000 BTU's per hour in which used oil is to be burned if used oil is to be burned in amounts of 5,000 gallons per year facility wide or more until all requirements of this section have been met and a permit has been issued in accordance with Section 5-501 of these regulations.

-An owner or operator of fuel burning equipment may be exempted by the Air Pollution Control Officer from the usedwaste oil constituent and property and constituent limitations in Table A of this section if such owner or operator:
+- (ii) Any person who constructs or modifies such fuel burning equipment with a maximum operating heat input rate of greater than 500,000 BTU's per hour in which used oil is to be burned and at a facility in which used oil is to be burned in amounts less than 5,000 gallons per year facility wide shall provide written notice to the Air Pollution Control Officer of such activity prior to the date of initial burning of used oils.
+Such notice shall include: the type of fuel burning equipment that will be used to combust the used oil, the maximum rated heat input capacity of such fuel burning equipment, the anticipated quantity of used oil to be burned in each device at the facility each year, the type(s) and source(s) of used oil(s) to be burned, the results of analyses representative of the used oil(s) to be burned that includes all constituents and properties listed in Table A of this section, and a statement that the person will comply with the requirements of this section. - (e) Exceptions to used oil constituent and property limitations

-(i) Demonstrates compliance with Section 5-261 (Control of Hazardous Air Contaminants) of these regulations:
+An owner or operator of fuel burning equipment may be exempted by the Air Pollution Control Officer from the used oil constituent and property limitations in Table A of this section if such owner or operator:

-- (ii) Submits $\frac{\text{fuel}}{\text{nesults}}$ results of analyses representative of the $\frac{\text{usedwaste}}{\text{usedwaste}}$ oil(s) to be burned that includes all constituents and properties listed in Table A of this $\frac{\text{section; and}}{\text{offlicer.}}$ - (iii) Demonstrates that the emissions resulting from the burning of usedwaste oil will not cause or contribute to a violation of any ambient air quality standard or of any prevention of significant deterioration increment and will not impact on any Class I area. - (f) Exemptions from Section 5-261 (Control of Hazardous Air Contaminants)
+- (i) Demonstrates compliance with Section 5-261 (Control of Hazardous Air Contaminants) of these regulations; - (ii) Submits results of analyses representative of the $used\ oil\ (s)$ to be burned that includes all constituents and properties listed in Table A of this section; and - (iii) Demonstrates that the emissions resulting from the burning of used oil will not cause or contribute to a violation of any ambient air quality standard or of any prevention of significant deterioration increment and will not impact on any Class I area. - (f) Exemptions from Section 5-261 (Control of Hazardous Air Contaminants)